-- (a) a security that entitles the security holder to receive payments that primarily depend on the cash flow from self-liquidating financial assets collateralizing the security, such as loans, leases, mortgages, and secured or unsecured receivables, including:

-- (i) an asset-backed security;

-- (ii) a collateralized mortgage obligation;

-- (iii) a collateralized debt obligation;

-- (iv) a collateralized bond obligation;
+- (a) a security that entitles the security holder to receive payments that primarily depend on the cash flow from self-liquidating financial assets collateralizing the security, such as loans, leases, mortgages, and secured or unsecured receivables, including: - (i) an asset-backed security; - (ii) a collateralized mortgage obligation; - (iii) a collateralized debt obligation; - (iv) a collateralized bond obligation; - (v) a collateralized debt obligation of asset-backed securities; - (vi) a collateralized debt obligation of collateralized debt obligations; - (b) a security that entitles the security holder to receive payments that substantially reference or replicate the payments made on one or more securities of the type described in paragraph (a) but that do not primarily depend on the cash flow from self-liquidating financial assets that collateralize the security, including: - (i) a synthetic asset-backed security; - (ii) a synthetic collateralized mortgage obligation;

-- (v) a collateralized debt obligation of asset-backed securities;

-(vi) a collateralized debt obligation of collateralized debt obligations;
+- (iii) a synthetic collateralized debt obligation; - (iv) a synthetic collateralized bond obligation; - (v) a synthetic collateralized debt obligation of asset-backed securities; - (vi) a synthetic collateralized debt obligation of collateralized debt obligations.

+Interpretation

-- (b) a security that entitles the security holder to receive payments that substantially reference or replicate the payments made on one or more securities of the type described in paragraph (a) but that do not primarily depend on the cash flow from self-liquidating financial assets that collateralize the security, including: - (i) a synthetic asset-backed security; - (ii) a synthetic collateralized mortgage obligation; - (iii) a synthetic collateralized debt obligation; - (iv) a synthetic collateralized bond obligation; - (v) a synthetic collateralized debt obligation of asset-backed securities; - (vi) a synthetic collateralized debt obligation of collateralized debt obligations. - 2.
-Interpretation Nothing in this Instrument is to be interpreted as regulating the content of a credit rating or the methodology a credit rating organization uses to determine a credit rating. - 3.
-Affiliate In this Instrument, a person or company is an affiliate of a designated rating organization if any of the following apply:
+2. Nothing in this Instrument is to be interpreted as regulating the content of a credit rating or the methodology a credit rating organization uses to determine a credit rating.

+Affiliate
-(1) one of them is the subsidiary of the other;

-(2) each of them is controlled by the same person or company.

-(3) For the purposes of subsection (2), a person or company (first person) is considered to control another person or company (second person) if any of the following apply:

-(a) the first person beneficially owns, or controls or directs, directly or indirectly, securities of the second person carrying votes which, if exercised, would entitle the first person to elect a majority of the directors of the second person, unless that first person holds the voting securities only to secure an obligation;

-(b) the second person if a partnership, other than a limited partnership, and the first person holds more than 50% of the interests of the partnership;

-(c) the second person is a limited partnership and the general partner of the limited partnership is the first person.
+- 3. (1) In this Instrument, a person or company is an affiliate of another person or company if either of the following apply: - (a) one of them is the subsidiary of the other; - (b) each of them is controlled by the same person or company. - (2) For the purposes of paragraph (1)(b), a person or company (first person) is considered to control another person or company (second person) if any of the following apply: - (a) the first person beneficially owns, or controls or directs, directly or indirectly, securities of the second person carrying votes which, if exercised, would entitle the first person to elect a majority of the directors of the second person, unless that first person holds the voting securities only to secure an obligation; - (b) the second person is a partnership, other than a limited partnership, and the first person holds more than 50% of the interests of the partnership; - (c) the second person is a limited partnership and the general partner of the limited partnership is the first person.

+Credit Rating
-4. Credit Rating - In British Columbia only, credit rating means an assessment that is publicly disclosed or distributed by subscription concerning the creditworthiness of an issuer,

-(a) as an entity, or
+- 4. In British Columbia, credit rating means an assessment that is publicly disclosed or distributed by subscription concerning the creditworthiness of an issuer, - (a) as an entity, or